rainlanguage/docs.rainlang.xyz/docs/raindex/6-version-control.md

 # Version control in dotrain

-- The dotrain tooling is a versioned dependency that comes with that specific version of the raindex app.
-It is imperative that every rain document is tied to a specific raindex app release and the tooling that comes with it.
-You can easily access the raindex version when you install and open the app.
+- The dotrain tooling is a versioned dependency that comes with that specified version of the raindex app.
+Within the context of using raindex, it is imperative that every rain document is tied to a specific raindex app release, so that it can be parsed and composed by the tooling associated with that release.
+- Versioning documents prevents errors or misinterpretations that might arise from version mismatches which result in erreneous bytecodes being generated for the document.
+- Versioning enables tooling to be iteratively improved without disrupting existing `.rain` files, with older documents remaining functional with the specified versions they were designed for.
+- Versioning provides a reference point for audit trial of the compositions and any modifications to the document to be made in the future.
+- You can easily access the raindex version when you install and open the app.
 Navigate to the `New Order` section tab and the editor will prompt the raindex app version.

 <img src="/img/raindex_version.png" />

-- Alternatively you can navigate to the [release page](https://github.com/rainlanguage/rain.orderbook/releases), select the release you want to download and the raindex-version is the github sha commit hash assoicated with the release.
-- Eg : The raindex version associate with [this raindex app](https://github.com/rainlanguage/rain.orderbook/releases/tag/app-v0.0.0-db14c87f012a76980661802ff424371d6e84552e) is `db14c87f012a76980661802ff424371d6e84552e`.

 ### Raindex version specification
 ```yaml